dougeby/IntuneDocs/intune/known-issues.md

 ## Status blades for migrated policies do not work

 You cannot view status information for policies that were migrated from the classic portal in the Azure portal.
-However, you can still view reports for these policies in the Classic portal.
+However, you can continue to view reports for these policies in the Classic portal.
 To view status information for migrated configuration policies, recreate them in the Azure portal.